Best Ultralight Down Jacket for Backpacking & Thru Hiking 2026

 What is Hydrophobic Down?
 And why you should use it in a down jacket

-In recent years Nikwax has developed a hydrophobic down that resists the vast majority of contact with water, hence is able to stay nicely lofted if in contact with water.
+In recent years, Nikwax has developed a hydrophobic down that resists the vast majority of contact with water, hence it can stay nicely lofted if in contact with water.

 1. Zpacks Goose Down Jacket